echoCTF/echoCTF.RED/docs/ansible/README.md

 be used to automate certain aspects of setting up and maintaining a single or multiple CTF networks.

-The directory structure is as follows
+The directory structure consists of:

 * `Dockerfiles/` Holds the targets to be build, with each target in its own directory.
  - `example/` an example target to use as a starting point for your own
 * `files/` configuration template files, none of these is currently in use